OwenLobato/mern_auth/README.md

 This command installs client dependencies if not already installed and launches the React application using "react-scripts."

 Ensure that both the server and client are operational to use the application effectively.

+## Swagger Documentation

+The project includes Swagger documentation for API endpoints.
+You can access the graphical documentation interface locally during development at [http://localhost:5000/api/v1/doc](http://localhost:5000/api/v1/doc).
+For the production environment, the Swagger documentation is available at [https://mern-auth-api-oaiy.onrender.com/api/v1/doc](https://mern-auth-api-oaiy.onrender.com/api/v1/doc).
+Additionally, the JSON format of the documentation is accessible both locally and in production at [http://localhost:5000/api/v1/doc.json](http://localhost:5000/api/v1/doc.json) and [https://mern-auth-api-oaiy.onrender.com/api/v1/doc.json](https://mern-auth-api-oaiy.onrender.com/api/v1/doc.json), respectively.
+This documentation provides comprehensive insights into the available API endpoints and their functionalities.

 ## Production Deployment